Book Now

 The terrain in the area varies, with some areas being lower and others higher, meaning you can still be bitten by a mosquito while exploring the park.

 The mosquitoes that spread malaria are more active in the evening and early morning.
 This means you should be extra careful during these times by taking preventive measures to avoid getting malaria.
+Even though the risk here is lower compared to other parts of the country, it is still important to take precautions.

 Malaria Prevention Tips